VicSimoes/mockup/README.md

 User Stories and HTML Mockup Pages

+#Medical Profiles Web App

-#Create a web app that has a medical profiles for patients.
+Create a web app that has a medical profiles for patients.
 Doctors, staff, patients, and family can share information (a bit like facebook).

 1. All authorized users should be able to upload information.